Alvin Johnson (serial killer): Roger Geller

-On September 26, 1972, Johnson was in Klamath Falls, Oregon, when he broke into the hotel room 50-year-old Roger E. Geller, a cook who had recently quit his job to return to his home state of Nebraska.
+On September 26, 1972, Johnson was in Klamath Falls, Oregon, when he broke into the hotel room of 50-year-old Roger E. Geller, a cook who had recently quit his job to return to his home state of Nebraska.
 He beat Geller on the head and finally strangled him, before stealing his wallet and money and then fleeing the hotel.
-The victim's body was discovered by a maid on the following day.
+The victim's body was discovered by a maid the following day.

 The day after Geller's murder, Johnson was arrested and charged with the crime.
 For the next few months, he was kept in the city's jail to await trial, but on January 1, 1973, Johnson and another inmate, 35-year-old Wolfred Dean Hill, attempted to escape.
 After managing to lock their jailer in a supply closet, the pair stole two knives and overpowered a police officer, but in the ensuing scuffle, Johnson was shot in the shoulder.
 They nevertheless stole his gun and then fled in a patrol car, but each was recaptured only a few hours after their attempted escape - Johnson was left abandoned at a ditch, while Hill surrendered at a basketball court when surrounded by police.
 Sometime after his recapture, Johnson was tried, convicted of manslaughter, and sentenced to 10 years imprisonment.